gautierstoll/ScMaBoSS/README.md

 ```scala
     val result : Result = optMcli match {case Some(mcli) => mcli.run(simulation,hints);case _ => null}
 ```
 Note that because `optMcli` is an option, there is a need for `match case`.
 The socket is now closed.
-A new one needs to be created, otherwise an error occurs and the sbt console crashes.
+For a new simuation, a new one needs to be created, otherwise an error occurs and the sbt console crashes.

 Methods of class [`Result`](https://gautierstoll.github.io/ScMaBoSS/target/scala-2.12/api/ScMaBoSS/Result.html) can be used for extracting ouput data.